La ciénaga (film): Critical reception

 Review aggregator Rotten Tomatoes reports that 88% of critics gave the film a positive review, based on 43 reviews, with an average rating of 6.90/10.
-The site's consensus states: "Dense yet impressively focused, La Cienaga is a disquieting look at domestic dissatisfaction - and a powerful calling card for debuting writer-director Lucrecia Martel."
-On Metacritic, it has a 75 out of 100, based on 18 reviews, indicating "generally positive reviews".
+The site's consensus reads: "Dense yet impressively focused, La Cienaga is a disquieting look at domestic dissatisfaction - and a powerful calling card for debuting writer-director Lucrecia Martel."
+On Metacritic, it has a score of 75 out of 100, based on 18 reviews, indicating "generally positive reviews".

-Writing for The New York Times, critic Stephen Holden liked Lucrecia Martel's debut film, and called it "remarkable", writing, "The steamy ambiance in which the characters fester is a metaphor for creeping social decay...La ciénaga perspires from the screen, it creates a vision of social malaise that feels paradoxically familiar and new."
-Critic David Lipfert also liked the director's various sociological messages and metaphors.
-He believes the "New Argentina Cinema" is moving beyond the themes related to the military dictatorship period of the late 1970s and early 1980s.
+In The New York Times, Stephen Holden called the film "remarkable", writing, "The steamy ambiance in which the characters fester is a metaphor for creeping social decay...La ciénaga perspires from the screen, it creates a vision of social malaise that feels paradoxically familiar and new."
+Critic David Lipfert also liked Martel's various sociological messages and metaphors, and said he believed the "New Argentina Cinema" was moving beyond the themes related to the military dictatorship period of the late 1970s and early 1980s.
 He wrote: "[Martel's] intense, in-your-face portrait of a dissolute middle class lacks the usual justifying criminal context.
 Martel simply holds up a mirror to Argentine society, and the result is devastating.
 Instead of creating an allegory with archetypes, she shows characters that are all too real.
 When still, her camera is low and close as though we were right on top of the actors."

-When the film opened in New York City, Amy Taubin of The Village Voice wrote, "Lucrecia Martel's La ciénaga is a veritable Chekhov tragicomedy of provincial life.
+When the film opened in New York City, Amy Taubin of The Village Voice wrote: "Martel's La ciénaga is a veritable Chekhov tragicomedy of provincial life.
 Making a brilliant debut, Martel constructs her narrative from quotidian incidents, myriad comings and goings, and a cacophony of voices competing for attention...[i]n a debut feature that's assured in every aspect, Martel's direction of the younger members of her cast is particularly notable."

-According to review aggregator They Shoot Pictures, Don't They, it is the 76th most acclaimed film since 2000.